nutanix-japan/nai-llm/docs/appendix/infra_nkp_airgap.md

 #### Applying NKP Pro License to NKP Cluster

-1. Login to the Kommander URL for ``nkpdev`` cluster with the generated credentials that was generated in the previous [section](../infra/infra_nkp.md#create-nkp-workload-cluster).
+1. Login to the Kommander URL for ``nkpdarksite`` cluster with the generated credentials that was generated in the previous [section](../infra/infra_nkp.md#create-nkp-workload-cluster).
 The following commands will give you the credentials and URL.

     === "Command"